Application dates: 23 May 2017 to 14 November 2017

 The Public Health Research Programme are accepting stage 1 applications to their commissioned workstream for this topic:

 17/54 - digital interventions for sexual health promotion

 In order to apply you will need to carefully review the:

 The deadline for applications is 1pm, 14 November 2017.

-We are holding a webinar on Wednesday 27 September, 12:30-1:30pm, to support applications to this funding opportunity.
-Please complete and submit our webinar form to register your interest in attending.
+We held a webinar on Wednesday 27 September, 12:30-1:30pm, to support applications to this funding opportunity.
+Watch the webinar.

 *Please note: This document is to be used as a guide and to assist with completion of the on-line application form only, for example to see how many characters are accepted in each section and how the printed complete form is laid out.
 Please do not try to use this as an application form, you must apply using the online form available through the links available when calls are open.
 You should also refer to the application form guidance notes which can be found next to the ‘Apply Now’ button.

 All primary research projects are expected to establish a programme appointed Study/Trial Steering Committee and it is important that you read the TSC/SSC Guidance before completing your application.
 Costs incurred by this committee should be included in the budget as appropriate.

 Proposals received by 1pm on 14 November 2017, and deemed within remit, will be assessed for their importance to public health by the Programme Advisory Board (PAB) in January 2018.
 Shortlisted outline proposals from this round will be considered by the Research Funding Board in February 2018, and assessed for scientific quality, feasibility and value for money.
 Applicants will be informed of the RFB's decisions in March 2018, and successful outline proposal applicants will be invited to submit a full proposal.
 Applicants have eight weeks to complete and submit a full application for it to be considered at the June 2018 RFB.